- Business and Employment»

 How to get Constructive Feedback from Employees

-Sometimes managers feel as though they are working in a vacuum and that they need to open the door to more feedback from their employees.
+As someone with many years of experience in administrative office work, I have observed that managers sometimes feel as though they are working in a vacuum and that they need to open the door to more feedback from their employees.
 Their group, after all, are like a panel of experts on the job.
 Managers may be concerned, however, about what the quality of the feedback they receive.

 On one hand, employee input can help improve the way projects are handled, and spur well-formed and thoughtful ideas that are useful in the workplace.
 On the other hand, busy managers do not want to hear harmful feedback such as complaints about the job and co-workers or useless comments.
 They may receive ideas that are not feasible to implement that are based on ignorance of job procedures or personal biases.